thereiswaldo/jeremywalsh.ca/_drafts/predicting-canadian-university-cross-country-performances-course-analysis.md

 ![](https://miro.medium.com/max/3088/1*_TwofsNS872wbUS12ykKPQ.png "Grade Adjusted Pace by Strava")

 There are other rules of thumbs posted online, but most follow this trend.
+To utilize this I first

 \~\~\~ we want to take the gradients from the races and apply this translation to see how there time should be affected